cgdilley/TapTimer/README.md

 ## Features on the To-Do List

- - Provide more documentation in code
+ - Providing more documentation in code
- - Add Help icons for in-app instructions
+ - Adding Help icons for in-app instructions
  - Improving the alarm notification by making it persist until the alarm has been dismissed, and by adding a quick action button to the notification rather than requiring the notification itself be tapped.
  - Turning the device's screen on when the alarm goes off.
   - This will require the Android *WakeLock* permission, removing the app's status of being permission-less.